CBD for Cats with Cancer

 Yes, CBD oil is safe for cancer-stricken cats.
 As with any other supplement, ensure you're utilizing a high-quality CBD product and following the manufacturer's dosage and frequency recommendations.

 Before starting CBD, talk with your veterinarian.
 Only a veterinarian is qualified to diagnose and advise on treating any animal.
-Suppose your cat takes any medications, whether over-the-counter or prescription drugs, be aware of drug interactions.
+If your cat takes any medications—over-the-counter or prescription—be aware of drug interactions.
 If you are unsure, ask your vet.
 You can also find detailed drug interaction information on our FAQ page.

 SIGNS OF CANCER IN CATS